imabderrahim/alx-system_engineering-devops/0x00-shell_basics/README.md

 - **5-listfilesdigitalonly**
 This script displays the current directory contents, including hiddren files, in a long format with user and group IDs displayed numerically
 - **6-firstdirectory**
-This script created a directory named my_first_directory in the /tmp/ direcotry
+This script created a directory named my_first_directory in the /tmp/ directory
+- **7-movethatfile**
+This script moves the file 'betty' from /tmp/ to /tmp/my_first_directory